hansperu/hansperez-pands-project/README.md

 A detailed research has also been done in Google Academico and has given us a result of 1350 articles and texts that refer to "Fisher’s Iris dataset + Python"

 ![image](https://user-images.githubusercontent.com/60121637/82152697-04e84c00-985b-11ea-9309-1e40e105c8b5.png)

+The following table depicts an excerpt of the Iris dataset, which is a classic example in the field of machine learning.
+The Iris dataset contains the measurements of 150 Iris flowers from three different species—Setosa, Versicolor, and Virginica.
+Here, each flower sample represents one row in our dataset, and the flower measurements in centimeters are stored as columns, which we also call the features of the dataset: